Catherine Gund, Director/Producer

 Gund currently serves on several boards including Art For Justice, Art Matters, and The George Gund Foundation.
 She co-founded the Third Wave Foundation which supports young women and transgender youth, and DIVA TV, an affinity group of ACT UP/NY.
 She was the founding director of BENT TV, the video workshop for gay, lesbian, bisexual, and transgender youth.
 She was on the founding boards of Bard Early Colleges, Iris House, Working Films, Reality Dance Company and The Sister Fund and has also served for MediaRights.org, The Robeson Fund of the Funding Exchange, The Vera List Center for Art and Politics at the New School, and the Astraea Foundation.
-She lives in NYC with her four children.
+An alumnus of Brown University and the Whitney Independent Study Program, she lives in NYC with her four children.

 Tanya Selvaratnam, Producer